tnebooks/12th-physics/content.en/electrostatics/_index.md

 **EXAMPLE 1.22**

-Find the equivalent capacitance between P and _Q_ for the configuration shown below in the figure (a).
+Find the equivalent capacitance between P and q _ for the configuration shown below in the figure (a).

 **_QQ Q QPPP P6µF 6µF_**